liferay/liferay-docs/devGuide/en/chapters/05-remote-services.markdown

 methods are to be exposed as JSON Web Services, making them a part of the plugin's JSON API.

 By default, scanning of the portlet's services is disabled.
-To enable scanning you need to add an appropriate filter definition in portlet's `web.xml`.
+To enable scanning, you need to add an appropriate filter definition in portlet's `web.xml`.
 Fortunately, Liferay provides a way to automatically add the filter.
 Just click the *Build WSDD* button in Liferay IDE while editing the `service.xml` file in